nixys/nxs-data-anonymizer/README.md

 | 3 | `bob`   | `owp7hob5s3o083d5hmursxgcv9wc4foyl20cbxbrr73egj6jkx` |

 You need to get a dump with fake values:
-- For `admin`: preset fixed value for an API key to avoid a need to change an app settings in your dev/test/stage or local environment after downloading the dump
+- For `admin`: preset fixed value for an API key to avoid the need to change an app settings in your dev/test/stage or local environment after downloading the dump
 - For others: usernames in format `user_N` (where `N` it is a user ID) and unique random API keys

-In accordance with this conditions, the nxs-data-anonymizer config may looks like this:
+In accordance with these conditions, the nxs-data-anonymizer config may look like this:

 ```yaml
 filters: